ASUS RT-AC68U (AC1900) Review

 Our Analysis and Test Results

-To pick out which WiFi router is the best, we surveyed all the most popular and well-received models, then bought the ones that showed the most promise to test side-by-side.
+To pick which model is the best, we surveyed all the most popular and well-received models, then bought the ones that showed the most promise to test side-by-side.
 We rated each router in five weighted rating metrics, with the ASUS RT-AC68U's results described below.

 Responsible for a quarter of the overall score, we started off our testing process by comparing and rating all the different features and functions that these products have.
 We awarded points if each model has beamforming capabilities and the ability to handle MU-MIMO traffic, as well as if you can wirelessly reset the router.
 We also compared the number of USB and LAN ports each router has and awarded some bonus points if you can turn the LED indicator lights off.
 The ASUS RT-AC68U did decently well.

 This router has the average number of connections — four LAN Gigabit ports and a pair of USB ports, one with the 2.0 standard and one with the 3.0 standard.
 We did award the ASUS RT-AC68U some final points for being able to be reset wirelessly and for allowing you to turn off the LED indicator lights if you find the network traffic indicator lights to be distracting.